jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 & \begin{pmatrix}b_1 & b_2\end{pmatrix} L^{-1} &= & \begin{pmatrix}c_1 & c_2\end{pmatrix} \cr
 \end{align}

-(It doesn't seem to be common to care about this though - I see lot's of examples of non-invertible contrast codes.)
+(It doesn't seem to be common to care about this though - I see many examples of non-invertible contrast codes.)

 Importantly, none of this changes the fact the comparison we actually care about is still: